 What happens when an app leaves Setapp?
 The app is no longer updated nor maintained; it gradually becomes obsolete and, most probably, loses compatibility with the newer versions of macOS.
 As long as you keep an app installed, it remains functional for you via Setapp.
 However, in case of uninstallation, you will no longer be able to install it again.
 And, of course, you can always look for a good alternative in Setapp.

-Here's the list of apps that left Setapp and our replacement recommendations.
+Here's the list of apps that have been removed from Setapp and our replacement recommendations.